helizac/Gsu-Dersler/INF223-Object-Oriented-Programming/laboratory/laboratory2/README.md

-## Example 1
+## Laboratory 2

-Create a simple application that prints whether the input is a prime number or not.
+Example 1 --> Create a simple application that prints whether the input is a prime number or not.

 <table>
   <tr>